Stars (Cher album): Release and promotion

-Only one (non-charting) single was released from the album, "Geronimo's Cadillac" (with the Jackson Browne song "These Days" on the B-side).
-In an attempt to boost sales, Cher appeared on The Carol Burnett Show and The Flip Wilson Show, performing "Love Hurts", "Just This One Time" and "Geronimo's Cadillac".
+In an additional attempt to boost sales, Cher appeared on The Carol Burnett Show and The Flip Wilson Show, performing "Love Hurts", "Just This One Time" and "Geronimo's Cadillac".
+The latter was also performed on Cher's own variety show on May 11, 1975.

 The album has never been released on CD or iTunes.
 According to Billboard, Cher owned this album's master rights and Warner had no right to reissue.

-Cher had the album remastered and made available for streaming in its entirety on her official YouTube channel on July 16, 2021.
+On July 16, 2021, Cher had the album remastered and made available for streaming in its entirety on her official YouTube channel.